 It’s a jolly good show by the Dining Room at The Goring, which places old-fashioned British nosh front and centre of everything it does.
-“The perfect spot for those who like things done properly” sits within an elegant Regency style chamber, and will have you humming Land of Hope and Glory between mouthfuls.
+“The perfect spot for those who like things done properly” sits within an elegant Regency-style chamber, and the service will make you feel like its neighbour – the King.

 Address: 15 Beeston Place, SW1W 0JW | Cuisine: British | Price: A la carte – mains from £34 | Dress Code: Smart | Book a table